-"You're never going to arive, because you're already there." — Seth Godin
+"You're never going to arrive because you're already there." — Seth Godin

-In his blog post, You've Arrived Seth Godin described the danger of the GPS world we live in.
+In his blog post, You've Arrived, Godin described the danger of our GPS world.
 He challenges our need to be done – done with a project, done with a goal, even done with our purpose.

 Progress Sometimes Looks Like a Detour